Some say these are the most beautiful walks on earth. They may just be right...

 Once you reach the peak you'll have climbed around 220 meters from when you left Vernazza and the good news is that the rest of the walk is downhill.
-Well there are a few little bits that ascend but it's nothing as compared to that first bit.
+Well there are a few little bits that ascend but it's nothing when compared to that first bit.

 The view across vineyards and sea towards Corniglia near the end of the walk is beautiful too.